fixie-ai/ai-jsx/packages/docs/docs/guides/rendering.md

 ## Streaming in AI.JSX

 Rendering an AI.JSX program yields a stream.
+You can consume the stream in one of two ways:

+1. **Partial Stream (i.e. in-progress stream)** → The stream contains partial, in-progress versions of the final (full) result.
+1. **Append-Only Stream (i.e. stream of deltas) ** → The stream contains individual chunks that need to be concatenated together.

 By default, AI.JSX will give you partial results for the output.
-Alternatively, you can choose to use append-only streams which outputs sequential chunks that can then be concatenated together.
+These two options are explored in more detail below.

 ### Strings vs. Streams